 Judging by the numbers for Suffolk County, Boston and a few nearby towns are trying to cater to their booming Millennial population by beefing up their parks.
 Suffolk County’s Pars, Recreation and Culture employment increased from 28 per 100,000 residents in 1997 to 75 in 2017.

 New York City owns most of its museums, its zoos and botanic gardens, but these are operated by non-profit organizations.
-New York City’s private sector employment in the Museums, Historical Sites, Zoos, Botanical Gardens & Parks industry totaled 162 per 100,000 city residents, three times the U.S. average of 50.
+New York City’s private sector employment in the Museums, Historical Sites, Zoos, Botanical Gardens & Parks industry totaled 196 per 100,000 city residents, nearly four times the U.S. average of 50.

 As in many other major cities, however, these institutions serve regional and tourist visitors as well as city residents.
 The city’s employment in the industry, relative to its population, is similar to the District of Columbia at 176, Cook County (Chicago) at 139, and Philadelphia at 159.
 Since San Francisco and Suffolk County (Boston) are a small part of their metro areas, basically equivalent to Manhattan, their employment in the category is even higher relative to that small population.